QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 **i.** We create a dummy Jenkinsfile in the php-todo repository.

 **ii.** Using Blue Ocean, we create a multibranch Jenkins pipeline.
-From the dashboard, we click on the Blue Ocean plug in, then in the Blue Ocean UI, we click on **`New pipeline`**, we select Github, we choose the php-todo repository
+From the dashboard, we click on the Blue Ocean plug in, then in the Blue Ocean UI, we click on **`New pipeline`**, we select Github, we choose the php-todo repository and then we click on

 **iii.** We launch an ec2 instance for our database server by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)